Claire Trevor: Career

 According to her biography on the website of Claire Trevor School of the Arts, "Trevor's acting career spanned more than seven decades and included successes in stage, radio, television, and film...[She] often played the hard-boiled blonde, and every conceivable type of 'bad girl' role."

 After completing high school, Trevor began her career with six months of art classes at Columbia University and six months at the American Academy of Dramatic Arts.
 She made her stage debut in the summer of 1929 with a repertory company in Ann Arbor, Michigan.
 She subsequently returned to New York, where she appeared in a number of Brooklyn-filmed Vitaphone short films and performed in summer stock theatre.
 In 1932, she starred on Broadway as the female lead in Whistling in the Dark.

 Trevor made her film debut in Jimmy and Sally (1933), a film originally written for the popular screen duo of James Dunn and Sally Eilers.
 When Eilers declined the role, Trevor was cast in her place.
 From 1933 to 1938, Trevor starred in 29 films, often having either the lead role or the role of heroine.
 In 1937, she was the second lead actress (after top-billed Sylvia Sidney) in Dead End, with Humphrey Bogart, which led to her nomination for Best Supporting Actress.
 From 1937 to 1940, she appeared with Edward G. Robinson in the popular radio series Big Town, while continuing to make movies.
 In the early 1940s, she also was a regular on The Old Gold Don Ameche Show on the NBC Red Radio Network, starring with Ameche in presentations of plays by Mark Hellinger.
 In 1939, she was well established as a solid leading lady.
 One of her more memorable performances during this period includes the Western Stagecoach (1939).

 Two of Trevor's most memorable roles were opposite Dick Powell in Murder, My Sweet (1944) and with Lawrence Tierney in Born to Kill (1947).
 In Key Largo (1948), Trevor played Gaye Dawn, a washed-up, alcoholic nightclub singer and gangster's moll.
 For that role, she won the Academy Award for Best Supporting Actress.
 Her third and final Oscar nomination was for her performance in The High and the Mighty (1954).
-In 1957, she won an Emmy for her role in the Producers' Showcase episode entitled "Dodsworth".
+In 1957, she won an Emmy for her role in the Producers' Showcase episode titled "Dodsworth".
 Trevor moved into supporting roles in the 1950s, with her appearances becoming very rare after the mid-1960s.
 She played Charlotte, the mother of Kay (Sally Field) in Kiss Me Goodbye (1982).
 Her final television role was for the 1987 television film, Norman Rockwell's Breaking Home Ties.
 Trevor made a guest appearance at the 70th Academy Awards in 1998.